 Votes will be counted by the inspector of election appointed for the meeting, who will separately count "For" and "Withhold" and, with respect to proposals other than the election of directors, "Against" votes, abstentions and broker non-votes.
 Abstentions will be counted towards the vote total for each proposal, and will have the same effect as "Against" votes.
-Broker non-votes will have no effect with regard to Proposals 1 and 3 and will have the same effect as an "Against" vote with regard to Proposal 2 and will not be counted towards the vote total for any proposal.
-We expect that our chief financial officer, Harry Brill, will be appointed as the inspector of election.
+Broker non-votes will have no effect with regard to Proposals 1 and 2.
+We expect that our chief financial officer, Danielle Jones, will be appointed as the inspector of election.